Rapists who know their victims often receive

 Navarro did not respond to a request for comment.

-View video of women describing the experience of reporting their assaults to the authorities.
+View video of women describing the experience of reporting their assaults to the authorities and what life was like after.

 AAfter Hennepin County charged Nicholas Shumaker with criminal sexual conduct in February 2017, Emma Top said her prosecutor prepared her for the worst.
 Conviction was a 50/50 chance, and to get there, Top would have to tell her story over and over again.